apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 This calculator looks into past authentication events that fit within the defined time-window.
 It is applicable if you wish to consider authentication requests outside that window suspicious for the user.
 The story here is:

-> Find all authentication events that are established X hours before/after now and calculate an averaged score.
+> Find all past authentication events that are established X hours before/after now and calculate an averaged score.

 ## Risk Mitigation